RaphaelZH/Study_Notes_and_Programming_Exercises_for_English-Language_Computer_Books_EN/1. Study Notes/1. Model-Driven Software Engineering in Practice (Second Edition)/Model-Driven Software Engineering in Practice (Second Edition).md

 	1. *Sequence diagram*: Shows how objects communicate through a temporal sequence of messages.
 Messages are sequenced vertically on a timeline, and the lifespan of associated objects is reported.
 Interaction diagrams describe system execution scenarios.

-	2. *Communication or collaboration diagram*: Shows the interactions between objects or classes using solid, undirected lines connecting elements that can interact.
-Messages flow through these links.
+	2. *Communication or collaboration diagram*: Shows the interactions between objects or classes using solid, undirected lines connecting elements that can interact. *Messages* flow through these *links* (solid, undirected lines connecting interacting elements).
 Sequencing information is obtained by numbering messages.
 They describe both some static structure (links and nodes) and dynamic behavior (messages) of the system, combining information from class, sequence, and use case diagrams.

 	3. *Interaction overview diagram*: Shows interaction diagrams represented by nodes.